robert-mccarthy-ca/modern-druid/README.md

 * Quench automation
 * MRV-compliant kiln sheds (ventilation + sensors)
 * Crush, weigh, screen, apply
+* Boosts soil water and nutrient retention
+* Provides abundant microbial habitat

-At least **50% of biochar** stays on site to build terra preta soils.
+At least **50% of biochar** stays on site to build terra preta-like soils.
 The rest can be sold if markets exist.

+Making biochar is actually fairly easy, it's the logistics of getting the biomass and selling that make it hard.
+We largely bypass those obstacles by growing our own biomass and using the biochar ourselves to improve our soils and grow more biomass.

 ### 🧪 Natural Farming as Soil Engine